Daimler and Qualcomm to develop in-car tech, wireless charging

-FRANKFURT Carmaker Daimler on Saturday announced a partnership with mobile technologies company Qualcomm Inc. to explore wireless recharging of mobile phones in cars as well as recharging of electric cars without cables.
+FRANKFURT Carmaker Daimler (DAIGn.DE) on Saturday announced a partnership with mobile technologies company Qualcomm Inc. (QCOM.O) to explore wireless recharging of mobile phones in cars as well as recharging of electric cars without cables.

 The move forms part of a broader push by Daimler, parent company of Mercedes-Benz, as well as rival German carmakers BMW and Audi to build their expertise in software and telecommunications to bolster their status as high-tech carmakers in an era when tightening emission rules force them to downsize engines, once a mainstay of profit.